andyzeng/arc-robot-vision/README.md

 # Image Matching

-We train a two-stream convolutional neural network where one stream computes 2048-dimensional feature vectors for product images while the other stream computes 2048-dimensional feature vectors for observed images, and optimize both streams so that features are more similar for images of the same object and dissimilar otherwise. %Each training sample consists of a observation image of an object (i.e. duct tape), the closest matching product image of the same object, and a observation image of a different object.
-The triplet loss effectively pushes together product image and observation images features of the same object, while pulling apart those of different objects.
+A Torch implementation of two-stream convolutional neural networks for matching observed images of grasped objects to their product images for recognition.
+One stream computes 2048-dimensional feature vectors for product images while the other stream computes 2048-dimensional feature vectors for observed images.
+During training, both streams are optimized so that features are more similar for images of the same object and dissimilar otherwise.
 During testing, product images of both known and novel objects are mapped onto a common feature space.
-We recognize observed images by mapping them to the same feature space and finding the nearest neighbor match.
+We recognize observed images by mapping them to the same feature space and finding the nearest neighbor product image match.

 ![image-matching](images/image-matching.jpg?raw=true)